-This feature is available only if your organization is on either a Business or Trial plan.
+This feature is available only if your organization is on a Trial, Business, or Enterprise plan.

 When adding a widget or editing an existing one, you will be taken to a new page where you can see the dashboard widget builder: